Constitution of Georgia (U.S. state): Article I: Bill of Rights

 Article One describes the Georgia Bill of Rights.
 These are the Rights of Persons, the Origin and Structure of Government and other General Provisions.
 The first Section, the Rights of Persons, lists twenty-eight paragraphs of individual rights.
 Many of these rights are similar to the rights listed in the United States Bill of Rights.
 Yet, there are differences.
 For instance, the Georgia Bill of Rights lists among its freedoms the Freedom of Conscience, which is the "natural and inalienable right to worship God, each according to the dictates of that person's own conscience" without interference and adds the right to religious opinion along with freedom of religion.
 Section II describes the "origin and foundation of government", the "object of government" the separation of powers and the superiority of civil authority over military authority.
 Also, this section explicitly describes the separation of church and state.
-Finally, Section III, General Provisions, deals with Eminent Domain, private ways and Tidewater titles.
+Section III, General Provisions, deals with Eminent Domain, private ways and Tidewater titles.
+Finally, Section IV, Marriage, describes how the state recognizes marriage between a man and a woman and prohibits marriage between persons of the same sex.
+This section has since been overturned by the Federal Court Ruling, Obergefell v.
+Hodges.